nas5w/typeofnan-javascript-quizzes/content/questions/pass-by-value/index.md

 order: 24
 date: '2019-10-02'
 answers:
-  - 'football, \'Lisa prefers Johnny\', Chris R'
+  - 'football, "Lisa prefers Johnny", Chris R'
-  - 'roofsitting, \'Lisa prefers Mark\', Doggy'
+  - 'roofsitting, "Lisa prefers Mark", Doggy'
-  - 'roofsitting, \'Lisa prefers Johnny\', Doggy // correct'
+  - 'roofsitting, "Lisa prefers Johnny", Doggy // correct'
-  - 'football, \'Lisa prefers Mark\', Chris R'
+  - 'football, "Lisa prefers Mark", Chris R'
 ---

 When setting variables equal to each other and then changing one of them, does it change the other?
 Consider the following code.
 What is logged?